 When you receive and go to check in a variously classed item, two basic maintenance tasks should be performed (this can be before or after):

 When checking in the item, follow these guidelines:

-When checking in an analyzed or variously classed print volume, double-check the record for notes that indicates that the title is cataloged in both print and online formats, such as this one:
+When checking in an analyzed or variously classed print volume, double-check the record for notes that indicate that the title is cataloged in both print and online formats, such as this one:

 If the record has instructions like this, follow the procedure for internet analyzed titles (see “Check In—Analyzed Electronic Resources”).

-Also, look for a current internet check-in record with boxes and/or instructions for processing internet access attached to the title.
+Also, look for a current internet check-in record with boxes and/or instructions for processing internet access attached to the bib record.
 If there is such a check-in record but no instructions in the print record, it is a good idea to add them, similar to the example above.

-Another good place to find URLs is the check-in record, especially for variously classed items, which are generally suppressed to the public.
-For example, if you look at the check-in records of these titles, you will find URLs that contain full-text access:
+Another good place to find URLs is the check-in record, especially for variously classed items.These records are generally suppressed to the public and may have URLs that contain full-text access.

-If such a link exists and there are no instructions to trigger internet access processing, please send the title to e-serials for review.
+If such a link exists and there are no instructions to trigger internet access processing, please send the title to e-serials or the Serials Coordinator for review.